Tenge Law Firm

 Our investigation might identify the driver who injured you—then we can make a claim for compensation.
 We can also assist with uninsured motorist claims.

-Meet with a Boulder Pedestrian Accident Lawyer
+Contact a Boulder Pedestrian Accident Lawyer

 To protect your rights, immediately contact the Tenge Law Firm, LLC.
 Our team of pedestrian accident lawyers in Boulder can move quickly to preserve evidence and seek full and fair compensation for your injuries.
-To schedule your free, no-obligation case evaluation, please call (303) 665-2929 or reach out to us online.